axelrafn/v0xb0x/README.md

 # v0xb0x
-v0xb0x is a setup tool to make your Raspberry Pi (4b/+, Zero and Zero W) into a pirate box of sorts.
+v0xb0x is a setup tool to make your Raspberry Pi (4B+ and Zero W) into either a pirate box or a MESH network for 1st responders or similar.